UM-LPM/GIANT/paper/paper.md.md

 # Summary

-GenIATraP is a versatile, open-source platform designed to train intelligent agents using diverse machine learning techniques and evaluate them in game engine-based environments.
+GIANT is a versatile, open-source platform designed to train intelligent agents using diverse machine learning techniques and evaluate them in game engine-based environments.
 Its highly modular architecture supports a wide range of optimization methods, with the current implementation leveraging Genetic Programming (GP) [9] within the EARS framework [7].
-GenIATraP aims to provide a standardized benchmark for comparing single- and multi-agent systems, incorporating concepts of self-organization to enable adaptive evaluation, and offers flexibility for integrating custom environments and techniques.
+GIANT aims to provide a standardized benchmark for comparing single- and multi-agent systems, incorporating concepts of self-organization to enable adaptive evaluation, and offers flexibility for integrating custom environments and techniques.
 # Statement of need

 Many frameworks support intelligent agent development using various machine learning methods and evaluation environments [1-5], but comparing solutions fairly remains challenging.
 Differences in human implementation, framework performance, and architectural design often lead to inconsistent conditions, complicating objective analysis [6].
 Additionally, when diverse solutions need to be compared within a shared problem domain, existing frameworks often lack the capability to support the evaluation of different AI controller types in the same environment.

-To tackle this problem, GenIATraP provides a modular, standardized platform for training and evaluating agents across diverse optimization methods, ensuring consistent conditions and enabling reproducible, cross-method benchmarks for AI researchers and developers.
+To tackle this problem, GIANT provides a modular, standardized platform for training and evaluating agents across diverse optimization methods, ensuring consistent conditions and enabling reproducible, cross-method benchmarks for AI researchers and developers.
 # Architecture

 The conceptual design of the platform consists of three core components: the Machine Learning Framework, the Evaluation Environment, and the Web App Interface.
 These components work together to provide a flexible and extensible platform for training and evaluating intelligent agents.